GeoffAWaddington/CSI30Wiki/FX-and-Instrument-Mapping.md

 CSI allows users to create custom FX and instrument mappings which can be used across one or more surfaces.
 FX Zones are similar to normal [[Zones]] in that we are mapping [[Widgets defined in our mst files|Defining Control Surface Capabilities]] to behaviour we want to occur.
 The major difference is about what that behaviour is.
-In a [[normal Zone|Zones]] we're binding the widgets to some sort of action in Reaper, whereas for FX Zones, we're binding them to a parameter value in an FX plugin (eg.  VST, VSTi, VST3, VST3i, AU, AUi, etc.)
+In a [[normal Zone|Zones]] we're binding the widgets to some sort of action in Reaper, whereas for FX Zones, we're binding them to a parameter value in an FX plugin (eg.  VST, VSTi, VST3, VST3i, AU, AUi, etc.).

 This section of the Wiki will first focus on how to create FX zone files (I may refer to them as fx.zon files as shorthand) and how to activate those fx.zon files.
 Note: There is no distinction in CSI or Reaper between instruments or FX so the same principals apply to both.